 In connection with our collaborative research and license agreement with Pfizer Inc. ("Pfizer"), we received an upfront non-refundable payment of \$40.0 million in January 2006.
-The \$40.0 million upfront fee was recorded as deferred revenue and is being recognized on a straight-line basis over two years, our estimated performance period under the agreement.
-Pfizer purchased a \$10.0 million principal amount convertible subordinated note in February 2006 and an additional \$10.0 million principal amount convertible subordinated note (the "Pfizer Notes") in October 2007.
+The \$40.0 million upfront fee was recorded as deferred revenue and was recognized on a straight-line basis over two years, our estimated performance period under the agreement.
+In February 2006 and October 2007, Pfizer purchased, for a total of \$20.0 million, a convertible subordinated note due 2013 and a convertible subordinated note due 2014 (collectively, the "Pfizer Notes").
 As the Pfizer Notes are non-interest bearing, they have been discounted to their net present value.
-The difference between the cash received and the present value of the Pfizer Notes, plus the related beneficial conversion feature, totals \$3.2 million for each note, which represents additional consideration from Pfizer under the agreement.
-We have accounted for this additional consideration as deferred revenue and will recognize it over our estimated performance period under the agreement.
-We recognize contract revenues in connection with research services provided to Pfizer as earned.
-We received a \$3.0 million milestone payment from Pfizer in 2007 that is included in contract revenues.
+The difference between the cash received and the present value of the Pfizer Notes, plus the related beneficial conversion feature, totals \$3.2 million for each note, which represented additional consideration from Pfizer under the agreement.
+We have accounted for this additional consideration as deferred revenue and have recognized it over our estimated performance period under the agreement.
+We recognized contract revenues for research services provided by our full time equivalents to Pfizer in the periods in which the services were performed.
+We received a \$3.0 million milestone payment from Pfizer in the second quarter of 2007.
 All milestone payments will be recognized as revenue upon the achievement of the associated milestone.